What to do if you find an injured bird:

 The Sutton Center is not a wildlife rehabilitation facility and does not take in injured birds, but we have provided some information here that may help you if you find an injured bird.
-Please be aware of the possibility of injury to yourself if trying to handle many species of birds such as hawks, owls, herons, egrets, or others.
-Sharp talons and stabbing beaks can be dangerous.
+Please be aware of the possibility of injury to yourself if trying to handle many species of birds as sharp talons and stabbing beaks can be dangerous.

 One of the most common situations involves finding a bird on the ground that is too young to fly.
-Sometimes this can be due to a storm, but often it is a natural circumstance.
 Most songbirds leave the nest before they are able to fly.
 They spend several days to a week on the ground or in low vegetation while their wing feathers and flight muscles develop.
 Even though the adult birds may not be evident nearby, they are still feeding the young birds, and it is best to leave them alone.
 If cats are present, the bird can be placed on a nearby branch to get it off of the ground.
-Cats (both pet and feral) take a terrible toll on birds and other wildlife and should be kept indoors at all times.
 If the bird is so young that its eyes are still closed and it has down instead of growing feathers, it may be placed back in its nest if it can be found.
 If not, see the next section below for contact information.